 The founding principle of the Honor Bell Foundation is to provide an opportunity for the rendering of a respectful, final honor at military funerals and memorial services.
 This is accomplished with the tolling of a bell — The Honor Bell — in a manner based in tradition and respect.
 This practice, known as rendering Bell Honors, is the last sound heard at a funeral and is tolled with an understated, solemn, and clear tone.

 The Bell Honors Ceremony

 Rendering Bell Honors is performed in a tradition known as the "ancient tolling method," a perfect complement to the beauty of military rites.
 After the folded flag of the United States of America is presented to the next of kin, the Bell Guard provides a tribute of dignity, honor and respect with the Seven Solemn Tolls of the Honor Bell.
 The bell is tolled seven times, with seven seconds between each toll.
-Seven is the number of “completion“ and represents the veteran's life—beginning with their birth and completing with their death.
-You ring a bell for joy, you toll a bell for sorrow.
-Tolling is the deliberate slow-ringing of a bell to illicit sorrow and show respect.
+The seven tolls represent the many stages in a veteran's life.
+Read more about the meaning behind each toll here.

-After the rendering of Bell Honors, the Bell is not tolled again until the next Bell Honors Mission.
+After the rendering of Bell Honors, the Bell is not tolled again until the next Bell Honors mission.